tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 	# Allow displacement and number of gears to correlate
 	mxPath(from = "disp", to = "gear", arrows = 2),

+	# mpg will have residual variance (stuff not explained by disp and gear)
+	mxPath(from = "mpg", arrows = 2),

-	# We can fix the variance of our two IVs at their known value, as they have inputs
+	# With no one-headed arrows comming in, we can fix the variance of our two IVs at their known values
 	mxPath(from = "disp", arrows = 2, free = F, values = var(mtcars$disp)),
 	mxPath(from = "gear", arrows = 2, free = F, values = var(mtcars$gear)),

-	# mpg will have residual variance…
-	mxPath(from = "mpg", arrows = 2),

-	# The data we are testing our hypothesis against
+	# Finally: the data we are testing our hypothesis against
 	mxData(cov(mtcars[,manifests]), type = "cov", numObs = nrow(mtcars))
 )